MrBjorneset/Code_Project/README.md

 We also have a class for KeyListener that reads user inputs that controls the paddles and can restart the game.

+In addition, we create a class for initializing the PingPong game.
+In this class we have one function for single player mode, on for multiplayer mode and one last function to reset the game.
+We call these function in the canvas animate loop in main.cpp

 ### main.cpp

+In the main.cpp file, we set up the canvas, renderer, camera and set the desired parameters for these classes.
+We also create the 3D-Objects using the classes in the header-files, and create som score variables for keeping the score In the animate function in the canvas class, we set som arguments for separating the difference between single player, multiplayer and reset.
+Which alle are part of the class initGame and can be found in PingPongGame.hpp.

+## Tests

+In this project we have Continuous integration(CI) and unit testing.
+For the unit tests we are using the Catch framework.